-Since the early 2000’s we’ve cycled all over the country exploring the best bike routes the UK has to offer.
+Since the early 2000’s we’ve cycled all over the country exploring the best cycling routes in the UK.

 Stick to B roads, take the scenic route even if it’s longer, embrace the climbs, trust local intel, shoot for 60 mile /100 km per day average, look for a natural feature such as a river or head for the coast.

 These loose principles have seen us right over the years.
-They’ll help you to plan your own awesome bike routes around the UK and beyond.
+They’ll help you to plan your own awesome cycling routes around the UK and beyond.